title

 • "Renting" into "Rental"

-And a credit of its nationality appeared as "MADE IN ENGLAND" for the first time.
+Additionally, the country of origin, "MADE IN ENGLAND", appeared for the first time.

 NONE labelSorry, I don't have this label.
 Apple label Type-9: